Welcome to Paul Cuffee School. As Head of School, in hopes that I will soon make your acquaintance, it is my pleasure to

 Our Middle School caters to the developmental profile of the newly adolescent child, meeting the four critical adolescent needs of competency, relationship, autonomy and fun.
 Each grade level spends the year examining a year-long essential question that is built through lessons and inquiry in Mathematics, Science, and Humanities.
 In addition, students take Spanish, Art and Physical Education classes year-round.
 We pride ourselves in our teacher collaboration around units of study and taking a whole-team approach to student interventions.
 Our faculty and staff are trained in the practices of Developmental Designs, where classrooms combine strong academics with well-developed peer relationships, pro-social skills and attitudes, and an engaged sense of learning.
 Each student starts and ends every school day in advisory, which serves as a home base with the advisor being a primary advocate and mentor.
 We also offer high-quality sports, arts, and other extracurricular activities that take place after school.
 Throughout their middle school experience, our students climb mountains, explore museums, dig in nearby beaches, and trek to other cities all in search of new knowledge, experiences and questions.

-The Lower School maintains a strong and continuous commitment to balancing academic and social needs of young children.
+The Elementary School maintains a strong and continuous commitment to balancing academic and social needs of young children.
 We are supported by a caring and nurturing faculty and staff committed to meeting the individual needs of students.
 Offering a robust complement to the academic program, we integrate the arts, library media, visual arts, physical education and movement, and STEM (science, technology, engineering, and mathematics) which, launched in 2013, includes the exciting Sea Perch activities.
 The school hosts several family engagement events including Family Math and Literacy Night, Family Wellness Night, the annual Paul Cuffee play, and parent classes for learning the English language.
 The After School Club provides students with fun, engaging, and academically enriching activities to extend the learning that takes place during the school day and coordinates evening events to bring our families together as a community.